Rockin' through the night

 - Movin' On was a series airing on NBC in the 1970s (again during the time of the 1970s trucking culture) that centers around truckers Sonny Pruitt and Will Chandler and their adventures on the road.

 - The reality series Ice Road Truckers features the risks that ice road truckers face when driving on frozen lakes that double as roads in Canada and Alaska.
-Taken Up to Eleven in the spin-off series IRT: Deadliest Roads, with drivers braving more narrow and treacherous roads and elements in the Himalayas and in South America.
+In the spin-off series IRT: Deadliest Roads, drivers braving more narrow and treacherous roads and elements in the Himalayas and in South America.

 - Parodied in Not the Nine O'Clock News with the song "I Like Trucking".

 - Played for laughs in several episodes of Roseanne when Jackie becomes a trucker for a brief time.
 One episode has her letting Roseanne tag along on a run, forcing them to share a VERY small sleeping space together.
 In another she's having trouble dealing with the loneliness:

 Jackie: First time hauling livestock.
 Stunk like Hell, but at least there was someone to talk to.

 - The reality show Shipping Wars follows a handful of truck drivers who ship unusual cargo.
 Many things can and do go wrong for the drivers, such as the trucks being too big to fit under bridges, the trucks breaking down, the cargo breaking during the drive or during loading/unloading, and more.
 These setbacks are usually Played for Laughs a little, but it's still clear that they can be genuinely frustrating to the drivers.